usertomlin/EnglishTextCompressor/README.md

 #### Feature

-It works much better than gz in terms of compression ratio for short (1000 characters or less) English natural language texts.
+It performs better than GZ in terms of compression ratio by a good margin for short (2000 characters or less, especially 500 characters or less) English natural language texts.

 Suppose: